 At the 2019 National Convention the Tau Beta Sigma Programs Committee reviewed the For Greater Practice Program Guide and agreed to adopt For Greater Practice as a practice resource for the Sorority to continue to increase musicianship of our members.
-During the 2019-2021 Biennium NVPSP Siobhan Wilkes and NVPPR Dr. Tonya Mitchell- Spradlin continued to develop the For Greater Practice Guide for usage of our members during the 2020-2021 school year and Focus on Five Campaign.
+During the 2019-2021 Biennium National Vice President for Special Projects Siobhan Wilkes and National Vice President for Professional Relations Dr. Tonya Mitchell- Spradlin continued to develop the For Greater Practice Guide for usage of our members during the 2020-2021 school year and Focus on Five Campaign.
+The last revision to this document was made June 2021 by National Vice President for Special Projects Siobhan Wilkes.

-The purposes of the Program Guides are to better define the National Programs of Tau Beta Sigma, provide an accessible resource for members interested in executing programs on the chapter and district levels, record goals and histories of our programs for future development and growth, and provide a resource for those not involved in Tau Beta Sigma to learn more about projects that are important to our organization.
+The purpose of the National Program Guides is better to define the National Programs of Tau Beta Sigma, provide an accessible resource for members interested in executing programs on the Chapter and district levels, record goals and histories of our programs for future development and growth, and provide a resource for those not involved in Tau Beta Sigma to learn more about projects that are important to our organization.

 All the information in this guide can be a valuable resource.
 We suggest that you read it in its entirety at least once before attempting to implement the program.
 Even the most experienced members may find new and helpful information.
 After familiarizing yourself with these guides, you can use them as a quick reference when needed.
 The national program materials serve a vast and diverse community of members.
+Examples may be provided within this guide of activities that many Tau Beta Sigma Chapters have completed to spark interest and ideas for you planning.